martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The identity assertions used for WebRTC (Section 7 of {{!WEBRTC-SEC}}) and the SIP PASSPoRT used in SIP identity ({{!SIP-ID}}, {{!PASSPoRT=RFC8225}}) are bound to the certificate fingerprint of an endpoint.
-An attacker causes an identity binding to be created that binds an identity they control to the fingerprint of a first victim.
+An attacker can cause an identity binding to be created that binds an identity they control to the fingerprint of a first victim.